gregory-ledenev/Vert.x-EasyRouting/README.md

 - Builtin JWT authentication and role-based authorization
 - Binding methods to HTTP error codes
 - Ready-to use application class for prototyping and testing
-- JSON-RPC 2.0 support
+- No code JSON-RPC 2.0 support
+- Automatic scheme discovery for JSON-RPC applications and modules
+- Easy implementation of custom data converters

 ## EasyRouting Application

-There is a special Application class that allows building applications with easy for production, prototyping and testing purposes without learning how to create a full Vert.x application.
+There is a special `Application` class that allows building applications with easy for production, prototyping and testing purposes without learning how to create a full Vert.x application:

+- Make your class extend `Application`.
+- Write regular methods for your app’s logic, add simple annotations for HTTP verbs and paths.
+- Use Java objects for parameters and return values - no dealing with JSON.
+- Optionally, mark method parameters to bind query/form stuff if you want.
+- Add a main method that creates your applications and calls `start()`.

 ```java
 class TestApplication extends Application {